Differentially Private Non-Convex Optimization under the KL Condition with Optimal Rates: Introduction

 On the other hand, the reliance of modern machine learning techniques on large datasets has caused growing concern over user privacy.
 Overparameterized models are of particular concern due to their ability to memorize training data \citep{sweeney_2021,carlini2019secret,feldman2020neural,brown2021memorization}.
 In response to this concern, differential privacy (DP) has arisen as the most widely accepted method for ensuring the privacy of individuals present in a dataset.
 Unfortunately, it has been shown in a variety of settings that differentially private learning has fundamental limitations.
 As a result, characterizing these limitations has been the subject of numerous recent works.

 Non-convex optimization under differential privacy is still not well understood.
 For example, in regards to the task of approximating stationary points in the DP setting, there are still gaps between existing upper and lower bounds \citep{ABGGMU23}.
 Furthermore, for the problem of approximating global minimizers of non-convex loss functions under DP, it has been shown the best possible rate is only $O\big(\frac{d}{n\epsilon})$, even if the optimization algorithm is allowed exponential running time \citep{Ganesh2022LangevinDA}.
-In the PL setting however, it has been shown that rates of $\tilde{O}\big(\frac{d}{n^2\epsilon^2}\big)$ on the excess empirical risk are achievable \citep{wang2017differentially}.
+In the PL setting however, it has been shown that rates of $\tilde{O}\big(\frac{d}{n^2\epsilon^2}\big)$ on the excess empirical risk are achievable \citep{wang2017differentially,lowy23}.
 Interestingly, this matches the optimal rate for DP optimization in the (much more restrictive) \textit{strongly convex} setting, and subsequently lower bounds for this setting show the rate is optimal \citep{bassily2014private}.
-Given this promising result, the question arises whether such results can be obtained for the more general class of objectives satisfying the KL condition, particularly since recent work has shown this generalization allows one to capture common models outside the reach of the PL condition \cite{scaman22a-local-smoothness}.
+However, note that while the PL condition admits a large class of non-convex functions, it is still strong enough to exclude many \textit{convex} functions.
+In contrast, any convex function satisfies the $(R,1)$-KL condition at least in the radius $R$ ball around the minimizer.
+This can be obtained directly from the definition of convexity and the Cauchy-Schwarz inequality.
+Given the promising (but limited) results for PL functions, the question arises whether similar results can be obtained for the more general class of objectives satisfying the KL condition, particularly since recent work has shown this generalization allows one to capture common models outside the reach of the PL condition \cite{scaman22a-local-smoothness}.
 In this work, we answer this question in the affirmative, and show that the KL assumption leads to fast rates under differential privacy, even in the absence of convexity.
 We further provide algorithms which are adaptive in the KL parameters.
 These results widen the range of non-convex models we can train effectively under DP.